 your desires for pleasure

 “Pleasure” in this verse has the idea of “sinful desire” or the gratification of natural desire.
 It is the delight of desire, a pleasant lust.
-The Greek uses this word for physical pleasure and at times for sexual pleasure.
+The Greek uses this word for physical pleasure and, at times, for sexual pleasure.
 We get our English word “hedonism” from this Greek word.
 Hedonism is the uninhibited desire to fill every pleasure available.
 The New Testament always uses this word in the sinful sense.
-It means satisfied pleasure.
+It means satisfying pleasure.

 Personal gratification is the reason for conflict in the Christian community.

 Many people superficially think that strife among Christians begins with external situations.
 This is not true; conflict comes from an entirely different source – a pleasure orientation to life.

 Lu 8:14, “Now the ones that fell among thorns are those who, when they have heard, go out and are choked with cares, riches, and pleasures of life, and bring no fruit to maturity.”

 Differences among Christians make us unhappy people.
 They rob our peace and usefulness as servants of Christ.
 All this begins within.
 If we allow pleasure to run rampant, we will enter into a danger to the structure of our spirituality.
 If pleasure gains predominance in our souls, spiritual defeat is at hand.